anthonylu23/anthonylu23/README.md

   an automated newsletter generation pipeline that scrapes sources like x, ranks content, and generates newsletters using llms. includes an admin only dashboard for config, tests, and analytics

 * **[neural signal classifier](https://github.com/anthonylu23/neural-vit)**:
-  a 3d vision transformer that uses spectrograms from mouse lfp traces to classify genotypes, with cloud gpu training, hyperparameter tuning, and modern optimization techniques
+  a 3d vision transformer that uses spectrograms from mouse lfp traces to classify genotypes, with cloud gpu training, experiment tracking, hyperparameter tuning, and modern optimization techniques

 ### 🛠️ tech stack